 INSPECTIONS: An employee shall not be physically searched nor shall an employee's private property (purse, briefcase, car, etc.) be searched by a supervisor.
 However, if the supervisor has a reasonable suspicion that an employee possesses an illegal drug, the supervisor may ask the employee for consent to search the employee's private property, and if the employee refuses, the supervisor shall notify the appropriate law enforcement agency if there is reasonable suspicion to believe there has been a violation of this policy.
-To prevent the presence of illegal drugs and alcohol in the work place, all County lockers, desks, cabinets, computers and vehicles are deemed to be the property of the County and are subject to search without notice.
+To prevent the presence of illegal drugs and alcohol in the work place, all County lockers, desks, cabinets, computers and vehicles are deemed to be the property of the County and are subject to search without the employee's consent by County management at any time with or without notice.
 If possible, the County will attempt to allow the employee to be present when the search is conducted.
 Refusal to cooperate with a search may result in disciplinary action, up to and including termination.